ovh/docs/pages/bare_metal_cloud/dedicated_servers/rcw-changing-admin-password-on-windows/guide.en-gb.md

 #### For a newer version of Windows

-Once you have accessed your server through IPMI, click the hourglass icon on the bottom-left.
+Once you have accessed your server through IPMI, click the start menu icon on the bottom-left.
 Start typing `Sign-in options` and click the `Sign-in options`{.action} button once it pops up.

 ![adminpw7](images/adminpw7.png){.thumbnail}